Section 174 Amortization for Your Manufacturing Company

 Taxpayers whose taxable year has changed after December 31, 2021, must use Form 3115 to adjust their method of accounting.
 More than submitting a statement for the first fiscal period after that date is required.
 Instead, utilizing the specialized form will ensure that changes are appropriately applied and accounted for.

-Companies needing to compute a modified Section 481(a) adjustment due to specified R&E expenditures paid or incurred in years past must ensure that the eligibility rule of Section 5.01(1)(f) is respected, meaning no changes related to Section 174 have been made within the prior five taxable years.
+When computing a modified Section 481(a) adjustment for specified past R&E expenditures, companies must respect Section 5.01(1)(f)’s eligibility rule.
+This means that no changes related to Section 174 have been made in the previous five taxable years.
 To continue with such adjustments, filing a duplicate copy on Form 3115 according to requirements set by Rev. Proc.
 2015-13 will be necessary for proper processing and approval from IRS authorities.

 Next Steps